Abort73.com / The Case Against Abortion / Common Objections

 WHAT IF THE CHILD IS UNWANTED?

-One of the favorite mantras of abortion advocates around the country is "Every Child a Wanted Child".
+One of the historic mantras of the abortion industry goes like this: "Every Child a Wanted Child."
 It sounds noble enough, until you realize what their solution to unwantedness is.
 If a child isn't wanted, they argue, then it shouldn't be born.
-The problem, of course, is that the child is already conceived, and the only way to keep said child from being born is to kill it.
+The problem, of course, is that if the child is already conceived, the only way to keep said child from being born is to kill it.
 How do they justify such violence?
 Often by arguing that it is better for the child to be dead than for the child to be unwanted.

 Something as subjective as "wantedness" can never be the basis for granting someone the right to life, and abortion advocates know this.
 They don't argue that mothers should be free to kill their "unwanted" children after birth because they know these children are living, human beings with full rights of personhood.
 The only reason they argue that mothers should be free to kill their unwanted children before birth is because they're ignoring the scientific reality that these children, too, are living, human beings.
 The question is humanity, not wantedness.